Edifice Core#

 def Foo(self, a, b, c): # a, b, c are the props

-These values are owned by the external caller and should not be modified by this Element.
+The props are owned by the external caller and must not be modified by this @component Element.

-The internal state, henceforth referred to as the state, belong to the Element.
-In a component() Element, the internal state is managed by Hooks.
+The internal state belongs to the Element.
+In a @component Element, the internal state is managed by Hooks.

 Changes in state or props will automatically trigger a re-render.